Kēvens: Early career

-With the world facing multicultural and global challenges that transcend borders, Kēvens' music takes on a greater mission: to unite a divided world through his art through the lens of the struggle of the human condition.
-The music video for "Legal Dreamers" visually embodies the concepts of unity and the urgency to act for a better future.
-Kēvens skillfully intertwines his personal experiences and the broader societal issues, urging listeners to contemplate the significance of migration and its impact on humanity.
-Through his compelling music and powerful message, Kēvens leaves an indelible mark on the hearts of those who listen, fostering a deeper understanding of the need for compassion and solidarity in our interconnected world.

 Live performances

-Kēvens has emphasized his live performance throughout his career stating "What keeps me alive... is the show" He was the first "live act" to play EDM's seminal Ultra Music Festival(UMF), and has performed at UMF in Miami 11 times, performing on the line up with such acts as Paul Oakenfold, Paul Van Dyk, and Moby.

 In 2008, Kēvens headlined North America's largest Pow-wow the Gathering of Nations in Albuquerque, New Mexico.
 In 2012, a new two-day, multistage concert called the UR1 music festival was scheduled to be held in downtown Miami and coincide with Art Basel.
 Kēvens was scheduled to perform, bringing his unique brand of live-dubstep-reggae-rock to the main stage at UR1 to open for Kravitz and Jane's Addiction.

 In 2013, Kēvens, alongside the Jacksons and others, participated in the White Nights Festival, an annual summer festival, and one of the most popular in St. Petersburg, Russia.
 The festival was broadcast throughout Russia, and the Russian territories to an estimated audience of 50 million on Channel One Russia.